The halo sheen alone symbolizes the man they called Nicholas was a direct recipient of Jupiter’s benevolent light.

 Nicholas’ acts of generosity are the tenets of his sainthood.
 Be they factual or legendary tall tales, his benevolent deeds are the source behind what made this man stand above not only average souls but attain a level of highest regard within the School of Saints.
 Intriguingly, the Turkish bishop’s saintly persona is given even further transcendence by the astrological association and symbolism of his actions.

 Jupiterian Deeds of Generosity

-Unlike the traditional development of those placed under the category of “Savior” where their time on earth begins in a state of humble poverty, Nicholas’ beginning is a proper reflection befitting a son of Jupiter by being born into a family of extreme wealth.
-This inherited wealth would be the main source behind the bishop’s benevolent reputation by Nicholas having the capability to bestow financial blessings on those around him and usually in their hour of desperate need.
-Along with his traditional depiction of red bishop’s robes and snow white hair, the predominant imagery associated with the saint is of him holding small satchels of gold, as seen below.
-Even with that said, whenever the saint spread his wealth to help others, he did so with anonymity and usually in as furtive a manner possible, such as during the wee hours of night.
+Unlike the traditional development of those placed under the category of “Savior” where their time on earth commences while in a state of humble poverty, Nicholas’ beginning is a proper reflection befitting a son of Jupiter by being born into a family of extreme wealth.
+This inherited wealth would be the main source behind the bishop’s benevolent reputation by Nicholas having the financial resources to bestow blessings on those around him and usually in their hour of desperate need.
+Along with his traditional depiction of red bishop’s robes and snow white hair, the predominant imagery associated with the saint is of Nicholas holding small satchels of gold, as seen below.
+Even with that said whenever the saint spread his wealth to help others, he preferred to do so with anonymity and usually in as furtive a manner possible, such as during the wee hours of night.

 Nicholas’ best known, dare I say, most mythic deed of generosity was for three sisters who were members of his local congregation.
-The bishop heard of the girls’ dowries being spent by their father in order to prevent the spread of his ever growing debts.
+The bishop heard of the girls’ dowries being spent by their father, a gambler who was compelled to drain the funds set aside for each daughter to prevent the spread of his ever growing debts.

 Hmmmm, stockings hanging over a hearth, or fireplace, having goodies, or goldies, secretly placed in them during the middle of the night?